東京大学大学院 情報学環・学際情報学府 The University of Tokyo III/GSII

 ・Born in 1968.
 Left the Doctoral Program of Graduate School of Sociology, The University of Tokyo in 1994 to be appointed as Research Associate, Institute of Socio-Information and Communication Studies, The University of Tokyo.
 Promoted to Associate Professor in 1998.
 Appointed as Associate Professor, Interfaculty Initiative in Information Studies, Graduate School of Interdisciplinary Information Studies, The University of Tokyo in 2000.
 Promoted to Professor in 2012.
 Assistant to the University President in 2015-2016.
 Vice Dean in 2016-2020.

 ・Conducted visiting research at Harvard Law School for one year in 1999-2000, and at Oxford Intellectual Property Research Centre for another year in 2007-2008.
-Visiting Professor, Duke University School of Law, February-March 2013.
-Senior Michigan Grotius Research Scholar, the University of Michigan Law School, the Fall 2016.
+Visiting Professor, Duke University School of Law, in February-March 2013.
+Senior Michigan Grotius Research Scholar, the University of Michigan Law School in Fall 2016.

 ・Ph.D. in Socio-Information Studies (The University of Tokyo)